Lights speeding by with city buildings in the distance

 What is a platform?

 The purpose of a platform is two-fold.
 First, it integrates and standardizes data.
 Second, it locates that data someplace that can scale upward easily.
-The goal is to create a tool that is useful for a larger number of users completing a wider range of workflows.
+The goal is to create a tool that is useful for a larger number of users completing a variety of workflows.

 How is a platform valuable?

-Platforms promise to streamline operations, cut costs, relieve stress, and minimize errors.
+Digital platforms can streamline operations, cut costs, lower stress and reduce errors.
 But where they really have value is in their ability to accelerate growth.
-Platforms facilitate communication and collaboration in a way that leads directly to innovation and acceleration.
+Platforms facilitate communication and collaboration, leading directly to innovation and acceleration.
 By synchronizing the efforts of all, they maximize the efforts of each.

 Next up